GoosefleetEO/aa-structuretimers/README.md

 But also comes with many of the additional features that have been requested by users for years:

-- Restrict access to your alliance and/or people with opsec clearance
+- Get automatic notifications about upcoming timers on Discord
 - Define a timer type (e.g. armor or hull)
+- Restrict timer access to your alliance and/or people with opsec clearance
 - Ability to add notes and a screenshot (e.g. with the structure's fitting) to a timer
 - Create timers more quickly and precisely with autocomplete for solar system and structure types
 - Find timers more quickly with category based filters and search